magnatum/releases/README.md

 Wallets and Essentials <br><br>
 Signatum releases for Windows, Linux, ARM and more.<br>
 <br>
-Instructions for Linux Qt depends.
+Instructions for Linux Qt depends.<br>
 ---------------------------------<br>

 If you get dependencies errors then it means you are missing one of these: <br>